scorestack/scorestack/docs/checks.md

 Adding Teams
 ------------

 Now that we know the folder structure for our checks as well as what attributes we want to make available to Admins and Users, we can now add a team and checks to Elastic and start scoring!
 To add a team with the checks you have configured, you will use the `add-team.sh` script.
+Please note that the `add-team.sh` script requires the [`jq`](https://stedolan.github.io/jq/) binary to be installed on your system.

 Before we run the script you will need to configure some values.
 Open the `add-team.sh` script in your editor of choice and modify the following values at the top of the file:

 ```
 ELASTICSEARCH_HOST=localhost:9200